BAG Newsletter - November

 Christmas is just around the corner!
 Welcome to our final newsletter of 2023, with lots of information on recent BAG activities and what is happening between now and Christmas.

 October was a particularly significant month for our Mitcham Hills community, with the much-anticipated Tiwu Kumangka building, containing the new Blackwood Library and Community Centre opening to the public on October 9.
 The new facility is stunning and clearly a hit with the locals.
 According to Council staff, over 8,500 visitors entered the new library during the first week, compared with approximately 2,200 on average who used the old library.

-On behalf of the BAG President, Brian Ferris, and Committee Members, I would like to pass on our very best wishes to you all for a Merry Christmas and a happy, healthy and rewarding 2023.
+On behalf of our President, Brian Ferris, and Committee Members, BAG would like to pass on our best wishes for a Merry Christmas and a happy, healthy and rewarding 2024.

 NEXT BAG MEETING

 Wednesday 22 November from

 7.30pm @ Blackwood Memorial Hall - 21 Coromandel Parade Blackwood

 Given the substantial success of our recycling forum back in August, the BAG Committee thought it would be worthwhile taking a deeper dive into what we, as a local community, can do to explore our sustainability when it comes to managing waste.
 The meeting will include a number of insightful guest speakers, providing information on what is happening at a Federal, State and local level when it comes to recycling.

 It will also be our ANNUAL GENERAL MEETING featuring: